Frequently Asked Questions

--This works best for contested cases where the length and difficulty of the case is uncertain.
+This works best for contested cases where the length and difficulty of the case are uncertain.

--More certainty and better understanding of the legal costs, since estimating hourly fees is unpredictable.
+More certainty and a better understanding of the legal costs, since estimating hourly fees is unpredictable.

--Better decision making with the increased ability to conduct accurate cost-benefit analysis.
+Better decision-making with the increased ability to conduct an accurate cost-benefit analysis.

 This option usually is best if you believe your case will be uncontested or easily resolved or if you are representing yourself.
 For example, if you anticipate agreement at the outset of a divorce or other matter.

-3. Legal Advice Via Email on a very low, per month subscription basis, available in 3, 6 or 12 month terms.
+Legal Advice Via Email on a very low, per month subscription basis, available in 3, 6 or 12-month terms.
 This is an attractive choice for those clients who:

 We have children, have had our own family law cases, and understand personally and professionally what you are going through.
-Contact us today at 972-381-2727.
+Contact us today.
 We can help.

 Perhaps you have hired a lawyer for your family law case, preferably us.
 Now, how do you control some of your legal costs?
-At the Law Office of Jon R. Boyd., we strive to find and suggest ways for clients to contain their legal costs.
+At Jon R. Boyd., we strive to find and suggest ways for clients to contain their legal costs.
 Here are some tips:

-2. Relay your case information to your attorney in writing (including email).
-Attorneys are consummate note takers and lawsuits involve a great number of facts.
+Relay your case information to your attorney in writing (including email).
+Attorneys are consummate note-takers and lawsuits involve a great number of facts.
 Information conveyed to attorneys over the telephone and verbally at meetings will be taken down by the attorney, which notes are subject to misunderstanding and inaccuracies.
-By providing information to your attorney in writing, the information is conveyed and maintained in your own words following which your attorney can present follow up questions for clarification.
-Also, realize that all of us read faster than we can take notes, so sending written information saves your lawyer time and you money.
+By providing information to your attorney in writing, the information is conveyed and maintained in your own words following which your attorney can present follow-up questions for clarification.
+Also, realize that all of us read faster than we can take notes, so sending written information saves your lawyer time and your money.

-8. Keep the prospect of settlement open.
+Keep the prospect of settlement open.
 I know divorces and family law litigation can be frustrating, make people angry, and the like.
-But usually you will save money, not to mention headaches and stress, by settling your case.
+But usually, you will save money, not to mention headaches and stress, by settling your case.
 That often means both parties have to compromise to some extent.
 Bear in mind– I will not try to make you settle, it’s entirely up to you.
-My job is to develop and explain your options, givc you the pro’s and con’s of each option, then answer any questions you may have.
+My job is to develop and explain your options, give you the pros and cons of each option, then answer any questions you may have.
 If you want to settle, I will not block it.
 If you do not want to settle and prefer to go to trial, I’m all for it.
 Again, up to you.
-But settling will generally be less expensive, if that’s your main concern.
+But settling will generally be less expensive if that’s your main concern.

 In Texas, there is a rebuttable presumption in a divorce or other original suit for custody that the parents be appointed as “joint managing conservators.”
 “Joint managing conservatorship” has two basic components: the first is allocation of the parental rights and powers, meaning deciding which parent or whether both parents get to make various parenting decisions regarding the upbringing of the child, such as educational, medical and religious decisions.
 The second component is dividing the actual physical possession of the child between the parties, which includes the physical care and supervision of the child on a day-to-day basis.
 Please note that, under Texas case law, that presumption does not apply in modifications or other certain instances.
 The other alternative is for the primary custodian to be called a “Sole Managing Conservator” and the visiting parent to be called a “Possessory Conservator”.